hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 As for what to do about it, I believe prioritizing agility involves two key strategies:

-1. **Reduce [toil](https://sre.google/sre-book/eliminating-toil/)**: lower execution cost within existing tools (via lower friction, manual effort)
+1. **Reduce [toil](https://sre.google/sre-book/eliminating-toil/)**: lower execution cost within existing tools (via lower friction, less manual effort)
 2. **Improve abstraction**: reduce execution cost integrating across tools (via new, better primitives)

 Together, progressively lower-friction, higher-powered tools reduce the cost of executing on new product ideas, improving existing products and leading to a greater number of higher-quality future products.

 #### Reduce toil

-It's tempting to view toil as just an employee retention metric (perceived toil reduces employee satisfaction reduces employee retention), but it's really more than that.
+It's tempting to view toil as just an employee retention metric (perceived toil reduces employee satisfaction, which in turn reduces employee retention), but it's really more than that.

 Toil is antithetical to agility.
 Toil increases labor costs while decreasing its efficiency, decreases final quality, and compoundingly incentivizes a culture of more toil.
 All this to say, toil directly multiplies the cost of execution, unbalancing the equation toward calcification and decline.